Wrestling with the Angels, Israel

-- The Wrestling With the Angels Seminar, taking place in Israel, is open to adults who enjoy in-depth Jewish educational travel, including all Melton students and graduates.
+The Wrestling with the Angels Seminar will be led by Haim Aronovitz, Director of Melton Travel Seminars.
+The seminar is open to adults who enjoy in-depth Jewish educational travel, including all Melton students and graduates.

 - Accommodations: 10 nights